brimdata/super/book/src/super-sql/operators/join.md

 satisfies `<predicate>`
 * _cross_ - the entire cross product is computed

-As compared to SQL relational scoping, which utilizes table aliases and columns aliases within nested scopes, the pipeline join operator uses dataflow scoping to join data.
+As compared to SQL relational scoping, which utilizes table aliases and column aliases within nested scopes, the pipeline join operator uses dataflow scoping to join data.
 Here, all data is combined into joined records that can be operated upon like any other record without complex scoping logic.